Top 5 Personal Liabilities of Directors Under Singapore’s Companies Act

 Directors & Officers (D&O) insurance must be a standard part of your risk-mitigation strategy.
 Unless each director has several million dollars to spend on defending a lawsuit if you’re sued, a D&O policy is the best way to protect directors from the massive burden of legal liability.

 Provide is the easiest place to get D&O insurance online.
-Get covered in just 60 seconds.
-You’ll save up to 25% on your premiums, with broad coverage and high indemnity guaranteed.
+Premium start from just $42/month, and you’ll get a quote within 24 hours.
+You’ll save up to 25% on your premiums, with broad coverage and high indemnity.